2,5-Dimethoxy-4-isopropylamphetamine

 2,5-Dimethoxy-4-isopropylamphetamine (also known as DOiP and DOiPr) is a psychedelic drug of the phenethylamine and amphetamine chemical classes.
 It was first synthesized by Alexander Shulgin, and was described in his book PiHKAL (Phenethylamines i Have Known And Loved).
-Shulgin described DOiPR as being at least an order of magnitude weaker than DOPr, with doses of 20–30 mg required to produce valid changes in mental state.

-Very little data exists about the pharmacological properties, metabolism, and toxicity of DOiPR.
+Shulgin described DOiPR as being at least an order of magnitude weaker than DOPR, with doses of 20–30 mg required to produce valid changes in mental state.
+Very little data exists about the pharmacological properties, metabolism, and toxicity of DOiP.
+DOiP substitutes for DOM in rodent drug discrimination tests, but is several-fold less potent than other DOx drugs like DOM, DOET, and DOPR, though it is similar in potency to DOBU.